 Macrame is a wonderful craft and what’s even better is that when you start macrame you don’t really need any specific tools or equipment.

-However, as your love for macrame grows and you make macrame more frequently, there are 3 tools that will improve the way you work.
-I believe these are worth investing in and they are not that expensive either.
+However, as your love for macrame grows and you make macrame more frequently, there are 3 tools that will improve the way you work and will make the macrame-making process easier and kinder to your body too.

 Adjustable clothes rail on casters

 Firstly you will be able to hang your macrame while you are making and adjust the height depending if you decide to work while standing or sitting on a chair/stool/floor.
 Knotting for longer than 30 minutes is a proper workout and your shoulders and back could start to ache.
 So it’s important that you look after your posture.
-(I also recommend regular stretching and take regular breaks).
+(I also recommend regular stretching and taking regular breaks).

-Once you have these 3 essential macrame tools your macrame making will improve and become easier, quicker and better.
+Once you have these 3 essential macrame tools your macrame making will improve and become quicker and better.

 Are you interested in getting more insights on macrame tools?
 Check my latest blog ‘Secret tools of a macrame artist’ here.

 Are looking to learn how to improve your macrame skills, check the macrame page and all the opportunities to macrame with me.

 Let me make it easy for you- Become a confident Macrame Artist is the signature program that I run since 2018 and has helped hundreds of women find confidence in making and designing macrame.